vaadin/hilla/.github/ISSUE_TEMPLATE/bug_report.md

 Please READ these instructions & USE the issue template below, Thank You!

 Only use GitHub issues for bugs and feature requests.
-For general support from the community, use Vaadin discord chat https://vaad.in/fusion instead.
+For general support from the community, use Hilla discord chat https://vaad.in/fusion instead.

 NOTE: Issues concerning certain UI components should go to the components repository https://github.com/vaadin/web-components .